fran-mora/fitcount/README.md

-# Fit Tokens (GitHub Pages + Supabase)
+# FitCount (GitHub Pages + Supabase)

 A minimal, mobile-friendly web app that tracks daily fitness tokens with a simple rule-set:
-- Each day automatically removes 100 tokens (processed when you open the page; no cron).
+- Each day automatically removes tokens based on your configurable daily drain (processed when you open the page; no cron).
+- You can edit the daily drain amount directly in the app.
 - You click a single button to add one token per rep (+1 each click).
 - Balance can go negative.
 - Single-user, no auth, hosted on GitHub Pages.